aws-samples/devlab-serverless-sentiment-analysis/README.md

 ```

 * In your Cloud9 terminal paste the commands and run it.
 This step takes about 2 minutes to complete.
-Wait until you see this statement completing `echo 'datalakebucket'=$BUCKET_NAME`
+Wait until you see this statement completing `echo 'datalakebucket'=$BUCKET_NAME` .
+Also, please ignore this exception as part of reset environment : **Table movie_review_score not found**

 * Please make note of Amazon S3 bucket _"datalakebucket"_ created in this step.
 This will be used in Athena section while creating DDL and in Quicksight section when granting access permission.